 MATH 350 or MATH 351 and familiarity with basic modular arithmetic are hard prerequisites.
 Familiarity with complex analysis and abstract algebra recommended, but not required.

-Those with complex analysis background will be given priority.
+Students with complex analysis background will be given priority.